MoonLightSuite/moonlight/distribution/README.txt

 -- VIRTUAL MACHINE --
 This virtual machine contains all the required software.
-Please consider that the installed Matlab is a trial version that expires on 27/02/2020.
 If you have Matlab and you want to try MoonLight on your pc just copy/paste this folder and execute init.m

 -- Moonlight RUN--
 Remember to run the init.m file to configure the MoonLight environment.